Brisbane Heritage Register

-The Brisbane Heritage Register is a heritage register containing a list of culturally-significant places within the City of Brisbane, Queensland, Australia.
+The Brisbane Heritage Register is a heritage register of culturally and historically significant places within the City of Brisbane, Queensland, Australia.
 Under Section 113 of the Queensland Heritage Act 1992, all local government authorities in Queensland must maintain a local heritage register.

 Criteria

 Listings on the Brisbane Heritage Register are made on the recommendation of the council's architects and historians in consultation with the Heritage Advisory Committee.

 Places on the heritage register must satisfy one or more of these criteria: